top of page

 --Stephen Daniels, Law and Society Review

-"In her astonishingly incisive book, Injury, S. Lochlann Jain brushes aside a century of jaded debates on what should count as injury for legal compensation. . . .
+"In this astonishingly incisive book, Injury, S. Lochlann Jain brushes aside a century of jaded debates on what should count as injury for legal compensation. . . .
 Injury is perhaps the most important anthropological work on law and human wounding."

 --Aneesh Aneesh, Political and Legal Anthropology Review